jawee/twitch-recorder/README.md

 ## twitch-recorder

+## Work in progress.
+Barely configurable at all, and not very smart.

 #### Usage
 Make a copy of config-example.json, named config.json and fill it with client-id and client-secret from twitch.